codingforpleasure/customized-workspace/Ubuntu/useful-resources/pytorch.md

 ## Dataloader

-After settin up a Dataser we can wrap that in a `DataLoader` and we can iterate it but now **they're magically tensors** and we can use DataLoaders handy configurations like shuffling, batching, multi-processing, etc.
+After setting up a Dataser we can wrap that in a `DataLoader` and we can iterate it but now **they're magically tensors** and we can use DataLoaders handy configurations like shuffling, batching, multi-processing, etc.

 The dataloader gives us access to the dataset, and gives us query capabilties, we can shuffle and have a batch size.